spryker/docker-sdk/docs/07-deploy-file/01-deploy-file.md

 # Deploy file

-Deploy file is a [Docker Compose](https://docs.docker.com/compose/) YAML file used by the Docker SDK to build infrastructure for applications.
+Deploy file is a YAML file used by the Docker SDK to build infrastructure for applications.
 The deploy file's structure is based on [YAML version 1.2 syntax](https://yaml.org/spec/1.2/spec.html).

 ## Deploy file templates